learn-co-students/Rails-Practice-Code-Challenge-Travelatr-london-web-091619/README.md

 Blogger:

-1. Users should be able to create a new blogger
+1. Users should be able to create a new blogger Done
  	- Bloggers should have unique names and ages above 0, and their bio should be over 30 characters long.
 2. Users should be able to see the profile page of a blogger.
 On this page, a user should see:
 	- The total likes on all of that blogger's posts